John S. Grinalds

 John Southy Grinalds is a retired United States Marine Corps major general who served as the 18th president of The Citadel.

 Education

 Grinalds was born on January 5, 1938, in Baltimore, Maryland, but spent most of his childhood in Macon, Georgia.
-By the time he graduated from high school, Grinalds had become a class officer, an all-state football player, an honor student and colonel of the Junior ROTC unit.
+By the time he graduated from high school, Grinalds had become a class officer, an all-state football player, an honor student, and a colonel of the Junior ROTC unit.